 - High School North Collins High School

 - Born July 15, 1923 in Brant, NY USA

 - Died May 18, 1976 in Tijuana, Baja California Mexico

-Marion would spend six years in the minors before getting to the major leagues.
+Marion spent six years in the minors before getting to the major leagues.
 On May 12, 1952 Marion was purchased by the Philadelphia Athletics from the Dodgers.
-The A's assigned him to the Ottawa A's where he went 17-8 with a league leading 2.26 ERA and being awarded his team's Most Valuable Player Award.
+The A's assigned him to the Ottawa A's, where he went 17-8 with a league-leading 2.26 ERA and was awarded his team's Most Valuable Player Award.
 The Philadelphia A's manager Jimmy Dykes had Fricano called up for the final weeks of the season and he responded by going 1-0 in 2 games with a 1.80 ERA.

 1953 was "Frick's" first full season in the majors and he posted a 9-12 record in 39 games for a 3.88 ERA.
 However Fricano's career in the majors was to be a short one.
 In 1954 the Athletics hoped for a better finish than their 7th place finish in 1953.
 Eddie Joost replaced Jimmy Dykes as manager.
 The team finished last and "Frick" posted a 5-11 record in 42 games.
 In 1955 the team was moved to Kansas City and Lou Boudreau became the manager.
 Fricano only appeared in 10 games that year.
 He was sent to the minors in 1956 and concluded his major league career with 15-23 record, appearing in 88 games with a 4.32 ERA.